Lochnivar/ashverse/archive/world-building/timelines/rappahannock-rapidan-campaign-1863.md

 - **Washington:** Lincoln issues a 1,400-word public letter "after mature consideration of all relevant reports and testimonies" relieving Warren "with regret" and praising his "distinguished service as an engineer and topographical officer."
 - **Official Order:** "Relieved for want of results and loss of offensive spirit."
 - **Reality (locked behind closed doors):**
-  - Stanton had the relief order drafted on October 24
+  - Stanton had the relief order drafted on September 14 (5 days after campaign collapse)
-  - The Joint Committee voted to sack Warren on November 12
+  - The Joint Committee voted to recommend Warren's removal on September 28
-  - Lincoln sat on it for nine weeks so it wouldn't look like panic
+  - Lincoln sat on it for ~15 weeks so it wouldn't look like panic (but operational context: no active war, winter quarters, no urgency)
-  - Every Northern editor knew Warren was already dead the moment the army limped north of the Occoquan
+  - Every Northern editor knew Warren was already dead the moment the army limped north of the Occoquan (September 9)

 **January 2, 1864**